-2) Install the two O-rings onto the balance spacer and lubricate with Christo-Lube® or equivalent and set aside.
+2) Install the O-ring onto the balance spacer and lubricate with Christo-Lube® or equivalent and set aside.

 A WARNING

 DO NOT OVER LUBRICATE THE ORINGS ON THE BALANCE SPACER.
 Excess lubrication could possibly collect at the end of this part and block the critical air balancing hole.